soupdevsolutions/pont/README.md

 Pont is a simple project template generator and loader.
 You can generate templates and load them from Git repositories or local directories.

 ## Installation
+Currently, `pont` can only be installed using [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ```bash
 cargo install pont